areuschel/Income-Expenditure/README.md

 ![title](/eigen.png?raw=true "PCA")

-The eigenvectors show that family income, the first row of E1, contributes highly for the first canonical variate and strongly influences the next three variates as well (Appendix, Table 4).
-In the same table, we can see that the expenditure variables’ influences on each canonical variate differ more between variates, with total expenditure being the most influential on the first variate; yet housing, healthcare, and food costs contribute more to the other variates.
-Overall, this tells us that income can better be generalized through total family income, whereas outcomes can greatly differ between the various expenditure dimensions.
+- The eigenvectors above show that family income, the first row of E1, contributes highly for the first canonical variate and strongly influences the next three variates as well.

+- In the same table, we can see that the expenditure variables’ influences on each canonical variate differ more between variates, with total expenditure being the most influential on the first variate; yet housing, healthcare, and food costs contribute more to the other variates.

+- Overall, this tells us that income can better be generalized through total family income, whereas outcomes can greatly differ between the various expenditure dimensions.

 #### Checking CCA Assumptions:
 - <b>Continuous variables</b>